Trusted

 Impermanent loss in market making: BIC

-This concerns when the price of assets supplied by the liquidity providers moves in another direction, pushing them towards liquidation risks.
+This is when the price of assets supplied by the liquidity providers moves in another direction, pushing them towards liquidation risks.
 Despite being a source of impermanent loss, AMMs also offer solutions to the same.
 These can be in the form of probabilistic AMMs with specialized mathematical algorithms in play.

 Automated trading